ehansis/ozelot/docs/examples/leonardo/standard.rst

 Pipeline
 --------

-.. py:currentmodule:: leonardo.standard.models
+.. py:currentmodule:: leonardo.standard.pipeline

 .. image:: ../../_static/leonardo/leonardo_pipeline_standard.png

 The ingestion pipeline is pretty straightforward: First, artists are stored in the DB via :class:`LoadArtists`, then paintings in :class:`LoadPaintings`.
-These tasks mainly load the input tables from :class:`leonardo.common.ArtistsInputData` and :class:`leonardo.common.PaintingsInputData`, re-format them suitably and store them directly as SQL tables.
+These tasks mainly load the input tables from :class:`leonardo.common.input.ArtistsInputData` and :class:`leonardo.common.input.PaintingsInputData`, re-format them suitably and store them directly as SQL tables.

 In :func:`LoadPaintings.run`, note how paintings are linked to artists by looking up the respective